stronnag/impload/README.md

 * Plan missions in apm / qpc, upload (& save) to iNav
 * Plan missions an any GPX creating GIS tool
+* Plan mission in Google Earth, save as KML path, upload to the FC
 * Backup missions made in the configurator (as MW XML mission files)

 # Install